Romans 5:18-21 To save the world, believers must live as Jesus lived and to exercise divine power to forgive sins

 Living the way Jesus lived.

 Indeed, the way to the Father is to live in the manner that Jesus lived.
-It is not by acquiring specific theological knowledge, or by observing religious rituals, but by living in the way Jesus lived.
+It is not by acquiring theological knowledge, or by observing religious rituals, but by communing and walking with Jesus continually.
 When Thomas asked Jesus to show him the way to the Father’s house, Jesus replied that the way He lived is in itself the way,

 “I am the way, and the truth, and the life; no one comes to the Father but through Me.” – John 14:6.